KelvinClassic/refine_production_planning_and-supply_chain/README.md

 ### Aim of Project

 #### - Cutomer Segmentation:
-    - To segment and profile Mas-More Ventures customer base to gain insights into their preferences, buying behaviours, and geographic distribution.
+To segment and profile Mas-More Ventures customer base to gain insights into their preferences, buying behaviours, and geographic distribution.
 #### - Data_Driven Planning:
-    - To enhance production planning, inventory management, and distribution strategies based on customer segments, thereby reducing overpoduction and minimize excess inventory.
+To enhance production planning, inventory management, and distribution strategies based on customer segments, thereby reducing overpoduction and minimize excess inventory.
-#### - Customer-centric Approach
+#### - Customer-centric Approach:
-    - To improve on-time deliveries, increase customer satisfaction and align production with customer demands.
+To improve on-time deliveries, increase customer satisfaction and align production with customer demands.

 ### Data Description

 - Customer Data
-    -
+    - Customer_ID: A unique identifier for each customer.
+    - Age (year): The age of the customer in years.
+    - Gender: The gender of the customer (Male, Female, etc.)
+    - Income ($): The annual income of the customer in dollars.
+    - Geographic Locaton: The customers' geographic locations.
 - Sales Data
-    -
+    -Transaction_ID: A unique identifier for each sales transaction.
+    - Customer_ID: The identifier linking each sale to a customer.
+    - Prodcut SKU: Unique identifier for each product.
+    - Quantity Sold: The number of units sold for each product, in each transaction.
+    - Timestamp: The date and time of each transaction
 - Inventory Data
-    -
+    - Product SKU: Unique identifier for each product, linking to sales data.
+    - Current Inventory Level (units): the number of units of each product currently in inventory.
+    - Stockout (days): The number of days a product has been out of stock.
+    - Repleishment Lead Time: The number of days it takes to replenish inventory.
+    - Storage Location: The location where the product is stored.
+    - Shelf Life (days): The number of days a product can be stored before expiration.
 - Production Data
-    -
+    - Product SKU: Unique identifier for each product, linking to sales and inventory data.
+    - Production Schedule_ID: A unique identifier for each production schedule.
+    - Lead TIme (days): The time required for manufacturing and distribution.
+    - Production Capacities (unit per hour): The number of units that can be produced per hour.
+    - Resources Allocation: Informaiton about the allocation of resources for production.

 ### Project Scope